-The Internet’s open nature has allowed not only all sorts of information to roam freely but also hackers looking to exploit website security vulnerabilities.
-Websites using the content management system WordPress aren’t exempted at all from experiencing threats to their security, the most recent of which was reported just last August 2018 but has already been around for more than a year.
+The Internet’s open nature has allowed all sorts of information to roam freely, and hackers are looking to exploit website security vulnerabilities.
+Unfortunately, websites using the content management system WordPress aren’t exempted from experiencing threats to their security, the most recent of which was reported just last August 2018 but has already been around for more than a year.

 If your website is running on WordPress, you’ll want to ramp up its security so that it won’t fall victim to threats from hackers.

-Here are some useful tips you can use to secure your WordPress site better:
+Here are some valuable tips you can use to secure your WordPress site better:

 Use a strong password when logging in to your WordPress account.